coderefinery/git-intro/_episodes/06-branches.md

 ![Linear]({{ site.baseurl }}/img/gitink/git-branch-1.svg "Linear git
 repository"){:class="img-responsive"}

-- Commits are depicted as little boxes with abbreviated hashes.
+- Commits are depicted here as little boxes with abbreviated hashes.
-- The sequence of commits forms a **branch**.
-- Here the branch is called "master".
+- Here the branch `master` points to a commit.
 - "HEAD" is the current position (remember the recording head of tape recorders?).
+- When we talk about branches, we often mean all parent commits, not only the commit pointed to.

 ### Now we want to do this: